 - Improved sound over Titanium

 - Muted color options

 When you're already in a niche category and want to carve out something even more precise, you get the AfterShokz Xtrainerz.
-Though the company's other models have some ruggedness to them, they aren't made for repeated exposure to clear or saltwater like the Xtrainerz are.
+Though the company's other models have some ruggedness, they aren't made for repeated exposure to clear, or saltwater like the Xtrainerz are.

 To punctuate that further, they have 4GB of internal storage to hold audio files for phone-less playback, which is great for training, but there's another key feature that stands out.
 Since they don't cover a swimmer's ears, they may be allowed in competitive races to let coaches relay feedback or instructions, either during a race or training.
 That they can even withstand saltwater for up to two hours is all the more useful.

 They also have Bluetooth, so the phone isn't totally cut off.
-While the sound quality is decent for what these are, your mileage in fidelity depends on how much you're in and out of the water.
+While the sound quality is decent for these, your mileage depends on how much you're in and out of the water.
 Battery life is good at up to eight hours per charge; just don't lose the proprietary magnetic charger.